-When you seek to improve your previous levels of best performance, you are taking into account your current levels of resources as you apply them to the attributes of the marketplace.
-Unless you change your levels of resources to match that of the competitors in the marketplace, it is very difficult to compare or reach their levels of output, listings, and commissions.
+Unless you change your levels of resources to match those of your competitors in the marketplace, it is very difficult to compare or reach their levels of output, listings, and commissions.

 Resource Focus for Your Real Estate Team

-- The numbers of salespeople that work within the business
+- The number of salespeople that work within the business

-- The numbers of salespeople working on sales transactions
+- The number of salespeople working on sales transactions

-- The numbers of salespeople working on leasing transactions
+- The number of salespeople working on leasing transactions

-- The salespeople that can successfully and willingly work on both sales and leasing
+- The salespeople who can successfully and willingly work on both sales and leasing

 - Personal assistant support for the sales team

-- Administrative support for the business to function
+- Administrative support is needed for the business to function

-- Trust account support people to run the property transaction financials
+- Trust account support people run the property transaction financials